 However, if you are short on time and want to see the best that Arches National Park has to offer, here are the main highlights: the scenic drive through the park with short stops at the Balanced Rock, Double Arch, The Windows, and Park Avenue viewpoint.
 The best hike in the park is the Delicate Arch trail where you can also find some rock art.

-Island in the sky area is the closest and easiest to visit from Moab (30 miles, 40 minutes).
+Island in the Sky area is the closest and easiest to visit from Moab (30 miles, 40 minutes drive).
 If you have half a day in Canyonlands NP, you can drive the scenic loop and stop at various viewpoints.
 The landscape here is truly stunning and looks a lot like the Grand Canyon but without too many people.
 Don’t miss a short hike to Mesa Arch.
 Phenomenal scenery!

 There are several viewpoints here and since it’s not really possible to be at several places at the same time, you’ll have to choose.
 The most known sunset view is probably at the Dead Horse Point itself, but we found that the view at the very end of the road was even more impressive.

-No matter which one you choose, it’s a beautiful place to end your day in Moab area.
+No matter which one you choose, this is such a beautiful place to end your day in Moab area.
+Don’t miss!

 Rafting on the Colorado River is a must-do activity if you visit Moab in summer.
 With a variety of choices, there is always a perfect rafting trip for everyone.

-We opted for a family-friendly half day rafting tour and had the best time!
+We opted for this family-friendly half-day rafting tour and had the best time!
 With temperatures way over 100°F in July, being on the water was a welcome relief from exploring the national parks on foot.
 You can even jump in the river for a short swim.

-The scenery along the Colorado River near Moab is astonishing and rafting trip is a great way to experience it.
-An absolute must do in Moab!
+The scenery along the Colorado River near Moab is astonishing and a rafting trip is a great way to experience it.
+This is another experience you absolutely must do in Moab!

-Drive the scenic Utah byway State Route 128
+5. Drive the scenic Utah Byway State Route 128

 Sections along the Colorado River and along the canyon are really beautiful too.
-Don’t miss if visiting Moab and Arches National Park.
+Don’t miss this road if visiting Moab and Arches National Park.

-We found that this was one of the most scenic roads from all our trips all over the world, so we highly recommend it to everyone as one of the highlights of Moab area.
+We found that this was one of the most scenic roads from all our trips all over the world, so we highly recommend it to everyone as one of the absolute best things to do in Moab.

-Our suggested itinerary for the best of Moab in 2 – 3 days:
+Suggested itinerary for the best of Moab in 2 – 3 days

 - Day 2: Explore Arches National Park to the fullest.
 Drive the scenic loop and do at least one longer hike.
 We recommend the Landscape Arch Trail and if you are fit enough, hike further to the Double O Arch.
 If it’s too hot for sightseeing, spend the warmest hours of the day in the swimming pool.

 - Day 3: Go rafting on the Colorado River (or choose one of the many activities available in Moab).
 In the afternoon visit the Island in the Sky section of Canyonlands National Park.
 End the day watching the sunset at Dead Horse Point State Park.

-In order to see all the main highlights of Moab, I suggest staying in the area for at least 3 nights.
+In order to see all the main highlights of Moab, I suggest staying in Moab area for at least 3 nights.
 There is so much to do in and near Moab that you can easily spend a week here, or even longer, but three nights is really the minimum, I think.

-***If you are wondering where to stay in Moab, take a look at our hand-picked selection of the best Moab accommodation for any budget.***
+Here you can find our hand-picked selection of the best Moab hotels and accommodations for any budget.
+Check it out!